cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Step 2: Create a Secret to initialize the database

 - Use the following sql script to create a new database `adsuser` and a specific user `adsuser` with password `initial`.
+  You can change the password (in line 3) to something else, however we will need it in Exercise 2 too, so remember it.
   Since the file contains censitive data like password, we will store it as a generic **secret**.
 First save this script in an `initdb.sql` named file.

  ```